Protecting Independent Work

 Technological innovation has made flexible, independent work available to more people than ever before.
 Policymakers should support independent work, respecting the opportunities that have drawn people from every walk of life to our members’ platforms.

-Department of Labor New Worker Classification Rule
+Department of Labor February 2026 Worker Classification Rule

 Rep. Issa’s Resolution in Favor of Independent Workers